 Let’s check the output for the same.

-We can check the details of the user permissions in the database with the help of the below script.
+We can verify the user permissions details in the database using the script below.

 SELECT grantee